 - 1. The Commission shall regularly update, after consulting the Standing Committee on Precursors, guidelines to assist actors in the chemical supply chain and, where relevant, the competent authorities to facilitate cooperation between the competent authorities and economic operators.
-The guidelines shall, in particular, provide: - (a) information on how to conduct inspections; - (b) information on how to apply the restrictions and controls of the this Regulation to regulated explosives precursors ordered at a distance by members of the general public or professional users; - (c) information on possible measures to be adopted by online marketplaces that act as an intermediary to ensure compliance with this Regulation; - (d) information on how to exchange relevant information between the competent authorities and the national contact points and between Member States; - (e) other information, which may be deemed useful. - 2.
-The competent authorities shall ensure that the guidelines provided for in paragraph 1 are regularly disseminated in a manner deemed appropriate by the competent authorities in accordance with the objectives of the guidelines.

-3. The Commission shall ensure that the guidelines referred to in paragraph 1 are available in all official languages of the European Union.
+The guidelines shall, in particular, provide: - (a) information on how to conduct inspections; - (b) information on how to apply the restrictions and controls of the this Regulation to regulated explosives precursors ordered at a distance by members of the general public or professional users; - (c) information on possible measures to be adopted by online marketplaces that act as an intermediary to ensure compliance with this Regulation; - (d) information on how to exchange relevant information between the competent authorities and the national contact points and between Member States; - (da) information on how to recognise and report suspicious transactions; - (db) information on storage arrangements which ensure that a regulated explosives precursor is safely stored; - (e) other information, which may be deemed useful. - 2.
+The competent authorities shall ensure that the guidelines provided for in paragraph 1 are regularly disseminated in a manner deemed appropriate by the competent authorities in accordance with the objectives of the guidelines. - 3.
+The Commission shall ensure that the guidelines referred to in paragraph 1 are available in all official languages of the European Union.